Subscribe Now

 #1 Use WordPress Customizer

 This might be the simplest way of adding custom CSS to your WordPress website.
-This is because you won’t have to install or download any third-party plugins.
+You won’t have to install or download any third-party plugins.

 To get started, head over to your WordPress dashboard.
 From there, you need to launch the WordPress customizer interface.
 Click on Appearance and then Customize on the dashboard.

-When your WordPress theme customizer launches, you will have a live preview of your website – as well as plenty of customization options on the left-hand side.
+When your WordPress theme customizer launches, you will have a live preview of your website and plenty of customization options on the left-hand side.

-Find the option for Additional CSS.
-This should be located on the WordPress customizer sidebar, right on the bottom.
-That Additional CSS tab will slide, and you will be able to see a box where you can simply add your custom CSS.
+Find the Additional CSS option.
+This should be located on the WordPress customizer sidebar, right at the bottom.
+The Additional CSS tab will slide, and you will see a box where you can add your custom CSS.

 Add your valid CSS rule to that box, and you should be able to see the changes made to your WordPress website.
 You can play around until you’re satisfied with the changes.
 As soon as you’re done, just hit Save & Publish.